Last week I got all Berkeley on you and talked about the more obviously bad for you foods.

-Now, before I go any further I have to make one thing crystal clear to you.
+But before I go any further, I have to make one thing crystal clear to you.

-I don’t for one second expect anyone to be a food saint and I want you to know that I am admittedly no saint.
+I don’t for one second expect anyone to be a food saint and I want you to know that I am admittedly no saint myself.

 Here are a few examples from this past week: